ma3u/blood-test/lovable-memory-bank/progress.md

 "2025-05-08 18:10:00" - Implemented personalized recommendations system with nutrition, supplements, exercise, and stress reduction advice based on blood test results.
 "2025-05-08 18:20:00" - Fixed build errors in recommendationUtils.ts by replacing referenceRange property with minValue and maxValue.
 "2025-05-08 19:30:00" - Fixed build errors in A11yLanguageSwitcher and EnhancedRecommendationsPanel components by adding missing translation keys and correcting icon imports.
+"2025-05-08 19:45:00" - Fixed build error in EnhancedRecommendationsPanel by adding the missing dosage property to the Recommendation interface.
+"2025-05-08 19:50:00" - Fixed build error in EnhancedRecommendationsPanel by temporarily using hardcoded string instead of translation key for dosage label.
+"2025-05-08 20:05:00" - Fixed duplicated header issue by removing redundant Header component from Index.tsx.
+"2025-05-08 20:30:00" - Fixed theme toggle functionality by updating theme provider implementation and import paths.
+"2025-05-08 21:20:00" - Fixed build error by adding useTheme export to theme-provider component.
+"2025-05-08 21:45:00" - Restored accessibility menu and enhanced language switcher in the Header component.

 ## Completed Tasks